apache/parquet-format/LogicalTypes.md

 `int64` number that can be decoded into year, month, day, hour, minute, second and subsecond fields using calculations detailed below.
-Please note that a value defined this way does not necessarily correspond to a single instant on the time-line and such interpertations are allowed on purpose.
+Please note that a value defined this way does not necessarily correspond to a single instant on the time-line and such interpretations are allowed on purpose.

 The `TIMESTAMP` type has two type parameters:
 - `isAdjustedToUTC` must be either `true` or `false`.